Eliza Cook: Views

-At the time Cook was a Chartist, one of "a body of 19th century English political reformers advocating better social and industrial conditions for the working classes."
+Cook was a Chartist, one of "a body of 19th century English political reformers advocating better social and industrial conditions for the working classes."
 The goal of Chartist poetry is to create a sense of camaraderie for the people within a vast community who found themselves oppressed and suffering.

 In her poem "A Song for the Workers," Cook emphasises the importance of shorter working hours.
-Within this poem she goes on to compare the treatment of labourers to that of the slaves in America.
+Within this poem she goes on to compare the treatment of labourers to that of the slaves in the United States.
 In another poem, "Our Father," Cook speaks out against child labour at the time and once again compares child labour to slavery.
 She also implies how children working such vigorous jobs turn their brains "dull and torpid," engaged in hard tasks that do not allow them to be children.

 Along with these views Cook was a proponent of political and sexual freedom for women, and believed in the ideology of self-improvement through education, something she called "levelling up."
-This made her a great favourite with the working-class public.
+This made her a favourite with the working-class public.

-Not much is known about Cook's view on sexuality; however, through speculation researchers would infer that Eliza Cook and some of her readers were lesbian women.
+Not much is known about Cook's view on sexuality; however, through speculation, some researchers have inferred that Eliza Cook and some of her readers were lesbian.
 Her peers described her as having short "boyish" hair, a "mannish appearance," and mentioned that she wore lapelled jackets which showed off her shirt front and ruffles, described as "a very masculine style, which was considered strange at the time."

 Later life

-She was a close friend and lover of the American actress Charlotte Cushman.
-Cook and Cushman sometimes wore matching dresses, a practice to symbolise their friendship and "difference from heterosexual women."
+Cook was a close friend and lover of the American actress Charlotte Cushman.
+Cook and Cushman sometimes wore matching dresses to symbolise their friendship and "difference from heterosexual women."

 On 18 June 1863, Eliza Cook received a Civil List pension of £100 a year.
 Afterwards she published only a few poems in the Weekly Dispatch, and quickly became what was described as a "confirmed invalid."
 Despite her loss in popularity, she still collected royalties from her publishers almost up to the end of her life.
 In the 1870 census she is recorded as living at Beech House, 23 Thornton Hill, Wimbledon, Surrey, along with a maid, Mary A. Bowles, her sister Mary Fyall, nephew Alfred Pyall, his wife Harriet, and their daughters Mary and Jane.

-Cook's state of health prevented her writing anything new, or revising her existing works.
-After many years of suffering on and off from illness she died at her home at Beech House on 23 September 1890.
+Cook's ill health prevented her writing.
+After many years of suffering on and off from illness she died at her home at Beech House on 23 September 1889.
 Cook's personal estate was £5,957 9s, and her will was proved by her brother Charles Cook and her nephew Alfred, still a resident of Beech House.
 She is buried at St. Mary's Church, Wimbledon.